Volume 94 of the Tulane Law Review (2019-2020) is now closed for submissions. We will reopen submissions for Volume 95 (2020-2021) early next year.

 TLR Print Submissions

 For our masthead topics—the civil law, comparative law, and admiralty—the Review is recognized as a preeminent student-edited forum for scholarly publication.
-We are number one in citations by courts and number one in citations by other journals for comparative law.
-The Review is also number one in citations by both courts and other journals for admiralty.
-We are the leading domestic student-edited voice on the civil law.
+We are among the top journals in citations by courts and other journals in the areas of comparative law and admiralty.
+We are also the leading domestic student-edited voice on the civil law.
 We are on a select list of minimum holdings for courts and law libraries in the United Kingdom and have a wide European readership.

-Recently, Harvard Law Review conducted a survey of legal scholars regarding the length of articles published in law periodicals and issued a joint statement with other leading law reviews in an effort to reduce the length of articles.
+Harvard Law Review conducted a survey of legal scholars regarding the length of articles published in law periodicals and issued a joint statement with other leading law reviews in an effort to reduce the length of articles.
 We support this policy.
-We strongly prefer articles under 35,000 words (including footnotes), and will give preference to articles under 25,000 words.
-We will continue to publish manuscripts over 35,000 words if the length is merited.
+We strongly prefer articles under 30,000 words (including footnotes) and will give preference to articles under 25,000 words.
+We will continue to publish manuscripts over 30,000 words if the length is merited.
 We encourage the submission of essays (manuscripts of approximately 10,000 words).
 When you submit your article, please include a word count in the cover letter.